EGI-Federation/documentation/content/en/providers/_index.md

     pre: <i class='fa fa-users-cog'></i>
 ---

-This section contains documentation aiming at Service Providers across the EGI Federation.
-This documentation includes instructions how to join federated resources and how to integrate your resources to federation services such as Check-in Authentication and Authorization Infrastructure (AAI).
+This section contains documentation aimed at Service Providers across the entire EGI Federation.
+Here you will find instructions about how to join federated resources and how to integrate your resources to federation services such as Check-in Authentication and Authorization Infrastructure (AAI).

+{{% alert title="Note" color="info" %}} See the [User Guides](../users)
-See [the users section](../users) for User-centric documentation.
+section for user-centric documentation.
+{{% /alert %}}